bcbrown/bookreviews/2017/README.md

 great at setting up a novel, but just can't bring himself to end them.
-This is a fantastic, action-packed imagination of what might happen if humanity has just one year before all life on Earth will be destroyed by meteorites (loose paraphrase).
-Structurally, it consists of three separate acts: humanity's attempts to escape into space before the catastrophe; life in space; the return to earth.
+This is a fantastic, action-packed imagination of what might happen if humanity has just one year before all life on Earth will be destroyed by meteorites (loosely summarized).
+Structurally, it consists of three separate acts: humanity's attempts to escape into space before the catastrophe; life in space an eon later; the return to earth.
 The first two acts are both excellent.
 The third is forgettable.

-### Modern China
+### The Search for Modern China, Jonathan Spence
 Last year I read The Three Body Problem, a science fiction book that starts during the Cultural Revolution, and mentioned I wanted to learn more about Chinese history.
 A coworker recommended and loaned this book, which was an